mgkumar138/schema4one/README.md

 ## Experiments
 ### Associating multiple cues to coordinates
-To train the networks to associate cues to coordinates, set working directory to ./assoc
+To train the networks to associate cues to coordinates, ensure working directory is /schema4one.

 To associate 200 cues, set hp['ncues'] = 200.
 To use the Exploratory Hebbian rule, set hp['stochlearn'] = True and to use the Perceptron rule, set hp['stochlearn'] = False.